laszlocph/gimlet-docs/docs/developers/rollback.md

 !!! note ""

-    - In case you would like to get a better undersstanding of GitOps check out the [GitOps](/concepts/gitops) page
+    - In case you would like to get a better understanding of GitOps, check out the [GitOps](/concepts/gitops) page
     - or to see how Gimlet works with the GitOps repository, check the [How components interact](/concepts/architecture#how-components-interact) section.

 ## Rolling back